-For more on the new penalties in FA 2007, Sch 24, see the Penalty rates and structure for inaccuracies in returns guidance note.
+For more on the new penalties in FA 2007, Sch 24, see the Penalties for inaccuracies in returns ― overview guidance note.

 The old penalties regime applies to tax returns with a filing date up to and including 31 March 2009.

 For income tax, capital gains tax and Class 4 national insurance contributions, old penalties apply to tax returns up to and including the 2007/08 return.

 For corporation tax and VAT, old penalties apply to returns filed on or before 31 March 2009.

 For employer year-end compliance, old penalties apply to returns filed on or before 31 March 2009.
 These year-end forms include P35s, P14s, P11Ds and construction industry scheme (CIS) returns.
 However, in practice these penalties were seldom applied.